 Sales and servicing

-We have a variety of store formats and continuously develop our concepts to ensure that they reflect the stores’ locations, local competition and customers’ needs.
-The largest store in terms of range of products is, of course, our online store.
+We have a variety of store formats and continuously develop our concepts and channels to ensure that they reflect customers’ needs.

 We offer a unique servicing option through our own workshops in Insjön, which aims to extend the service life of the products we sell.